Zondax/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 ## Context

+In order to fully understand the need for changes and improvements to the cryptographic package, it's crucial to consider the current state of affairs:

 * The Cosmos SDK currently lacks a comprehensive ADR for the cryptographic package.
+* Type leakage outside the current crypto module pose backward compatibility and extensibility challenges.
 * The demand for a more flexible and extensible approach to cryptography and address management is high.
-* Significant changes are necessary to resolve several open issues.
+* Architectural changes are necessary to resolve many of the currently open issues.
-* Similar efforts have been made in the past regarding runtime modules.
-* The presence of signing types outside of the crypto module could pose backward compatibility challenges while striving for a clean interface.
+* There is a current tread towards modularity in the ICF stack (e.g. runtime modules)
 * Security implications are a critical consideration during the redesign work.

 ## Objectives

+The key objectives for the Cryptography v2 module are:

 Modular Design Philosophy